 3. Dyson Supersonic hair dryer

 Sure, it’s just a hair dryer, but trust us – this one is a godsend for any busy mum.
 The high pressure, high velocity jet of air from this thing makes drying and styling super fast (supersonic, even), meaning more opportunity for Gift Idea No. 1 in her life, and the intelligent heat control protects the hair.
 The Dyson Supersonic is tiny by usual standards (other than those rubbish travel hair dryers that couldn’t dry sandpaper if they tried), making it very handy for travelling.
 It’s also much quieter than standard hair dryers, so if Mum’s sneaking a night out after the kids have gone to bed, prying ears won’t cotton on to her cunning plan.
 Which, Dad, is probably in your best interests.
-For bonus points, book Mum into a complimentary styling session at the Dyson Supersonic Hair Experience at the Robinsons Glasshouse until 8 January 2018.

 4. A spa session